 The lack of understanding golf and how what it offers towards relationship building is probably the number one thing keeping business people from playing golf.
 What keeps it from being certain is the other two top things keeping people from playing business golf are specific leaving the misunderstanding of golf covering a larger area of things people think about Golf.

 To a business person, executive or business owner, not knowing something in the business world is, in their minds, to appear to be less professional.
-So to cover that lack of knowledge they will talk over the issue or write it off as something not worthy of their time.
+So to cover that lack of knowledge they will talk about the issue or write it off as something not worthy of their time.

 The misunderstanding of Golf and its positive virtues is usually what I deal with in many encounters I have with people I talk to off the golf course.
 It is the lack of understanding golf that is keeping so many people in business away from learning to play golf.